 Pakistan Institute of Engineering Sciences - Aga Khan University - Quaid-I-Azam University - National University of Sciences & Technology - Lahore University of Management Sciences - COMSATS - University of Karachi - University of the Punjab - University of Agriculture - University of Engineering & Technology - Pir Mehr Ali Shah Arid Agriculture University - University of Health Sciences - University of Sindh - University of Peshawar - Lahore School of Economics

-In addition, applicants should also refer to the individual programme entries in the Graduate Prospectus or postgraduate admissions pages, which may have additional requirements.
+In addition, applicants should also refer to the individual programme entries in the Graduate Prospectus or postgraduate entry requirements, which may have additional requirements.

 Applicants to MPhil/PhD programmes should have an excellent master’s degree, preferably from a UK university.
 Any other application will need to make a strong case and secure the approval of the Associate Dean for Research.

-If you would like to ask an alumnus/a of SOAS any questions then you can contact alumni from Pakistan who would be happy to advise you .
-Please see the SOAS Alumni website for contact details.
+If you would like to ask an alumnus/a of SOAS any questions then you can contact alumni from Pakistan who would be happy to advise you.
+Please visit SOAS alumni for contact details.

 - The British Council is the British Government's international organisation for educational and cultural relations.
 This site provides information about the Council’s activities in over one hundred countries worldwide.